There are certain days when I know that I'm going to need every extra ounce of patience to save me from the day ahead.

 For something inexplainable happens when I say "yes."
 My tank is filled to the brim with joy.
 My heart aches with contentment.
 I know that despite the rough start, at the core, the day was not a wreck.

-Everyday is a blessing.
+blessing.
 I needed to seek it and seize it with pure intention.

 As we raced scooters, we felt the summer heat radiate from the black road through the soles of our flip flops.
 My heart was glad.